+Ed is also the co-coordinator of Van Ness Feldman’s nationally recognized Native Affairs practice.
 Ed brings deep personal connections with Indian Country to bear in counseling parties on how to maximize the profitability and success of Native American enterprises while minimizing and preparing effectively for inherent risks.
-Ed is of Eastern Band Cherokee heritage, served on the Executive Board of the Native American Bar Association of Washington, DC, and is currently co-chair of the Advisory Board for the Native American Political Leadership Program at the George Washington University.
+Ed is of Eastern Band Cherokee heritage, served on the Executive Board of the Native American Bar Association of Washington, DC, and was co-chair of the Advisory Board for the Native American Political Leadership Program at the George Washington University.